grisov/quickDictionary/readme.md

 * if the clipboard is empty or its content is not text data - the add-on notifies the user and does not take further action.

 ## Add-on control mode
 To access all the features of the add-on, you need to switch to add-on control mode, you can do this by pressing NVDA+Y once.
 You will hear a short low beep and will be able to use the other commands described below.
-When you press a key that is not used in the application, you will hear another signal notifying you of an erroneous command and the application control mode will be automatically turned off.
+When you press a key that is not used in the add-on, you will hear another signal notifying you of an erroneous command and the add-on control mode will be automatically turned off.

 ## Announcement of the selected pair of languages when working with the dictionary
 To determine the current source language and destination language, follow these steps: